Into the Night (Benny Mardones song): Controversy

 The controversial opening lyric has led the song to be cited as one of many problematic songs adult men have written and performed about wanting to have sex with teenage girls.
-Along with songs such as blues standard "Good Morning, Little School Girl", "Young Girl" by Gary Puckett & the Union Gap, "Christine Sixteen" by Kiss, "Seventeen" by Winger and "Jailbait" by Ted Nugent, "Into the Night" has been interpreted as a song dealing in the sexualization of teenage girls by adult men.
+Along with songs such as blues standard "Good Morning, Little School Girl", "Christine Sixteen" by Kiss, "Seventeen" by Winger and "Jailbait" by Ted Nugent, "Into the Night" has been interpreted as a song dealing in the sexualization of teenage girls by adult men.
 In these songs, where "young girls are deemed appropriate sex objects", men describe fantasies of statutory rape.
 The lyrical controversy dates back to the song's release, in which radio stations were originally hesitant to play the song due to the opening line.
-It wasn't until Mardones' label Polydor sent out a letter detailing his account of the song's origins that stations began playing the song.
+It was not until Mardones' label Polydor sent out a letter detailing his account of the song's origins that stations began playing the song.